aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

-We merge these geometries with the previous excess death data:
+We merge these geometries with the previous relative and absolute difference data:

 ```python